-Either reason, this is a phenomenal recipe by Gale Gand.
+Either reason, I barely adapted a phenomenal recipe by Gale Gand (via Dorie Greenspan's book Baking with Julia).
 One that will skyrocket to the top of your sweet shortbread list.

-The original has rhubarb, but I needed a flavor to make year round.
-And besides rhubarb is very hard to find here.
+The original recipe has a rhubarb compote, but I needed a flavor to make year-round.

 I made quince paste once, many years ago, and let me tell you the state of my poor hands after peeling them raw made me want to run to my room and cry.
-I swore never to peel another one ever again, especially since this country has commercially good quince paste sold everywhere.
+I swore never to peel another fresh quince ever again, especially since I can easily buy good quince paste everywhere.

 This shortbread recipe has been bookmarked since the beginning.
 The picture in the book is mouthwatering and it looks like something easy to do and crowd-pleasing.